Introduction and summary

 nextcloud.com also collects potentially personally-identifying information like Internet Protocol (IP) addresses. nextcloud.com does not use such information to identify its visitors, however, and does not disclose such information to third parties unless legally obliged to do so.

-We honour the do-not-track directive. nextcloud.com won't track anything if this is enabled.
+We honour the do-not-track directive. nextcloud.com will not track anything if this is enabled.

-Furthermore, our website visit statistics tool Mamoto is configured to anonymize visitors' IP addresses data by not storing the last digits of all IP addresses.
+Furthermore, our website visit statistics tool Mamoto is configured to anonymize visitor IP addresses data by not storing the last digits of all IP addresses.

 When registering or submitting a form on our site, as appropriate, you may be asked to enter your name, email address, phone number or other details.
 See below on what happens with that data.